chends888/CompLog/README.md

 # CompLog
 Repository for the Computer Logic course.
-Building a compiler from scratch
+Building a compiler from scratch (using Python)

 ## EBNF: